Pittsburgh Rens: Connie Hawkins

 Naismith Basketball Hall of Fame member Connie Hawkins, "The Hawk," was signed on September 19, 1961.
 Hawkins went on to win the ABL Most Valuable Player for the 1961-1962 season, as the Rens finished 23-19.
 Hawkins averaged 27.5 points and 13.3 rebounds.

 Hawkins was 19 years old in 1961.
 He had been initially banned by the National Basketball Association after being named, but not criminally charged in the 1961 point shaving scandal while he played at the University of Iowa.
 He averaged 27.6 points 13.2 rebounds in his 94 game Rens' career.
 Later Hawkins would play for the Pittsburgh Pipers of the American Basketball Association and was ruled eligible by the NBA to play for the Phoenix Suns in 1969.
 Hawkins was inducted into the Naismith Basketball Hall of Fame in 1992.

 The arena

 All of the Rens' home games were played in the Pittsburgh Civic Arena.
 The arena closed in 2010 and was demolished.

+Media Coverage

+The Rens got radio coverage on WWSW and television on WIIC with Jack Fleming and Joe Tucker calling the games.
+Television ended abruptly in March 1962 and radio coverage only extended to home games about a month into the second season after much more extensive coverage the first season.